tud-hri/nudging-humans-in-traffic/README.md

 - [ ] Prototype simple path planner in casadi - Niek 09/03
     - [x] ~implement car dynamics using CasADi - Niek~
     - [ ] implement simple MPC for AV - Niek 12/03
+    - [ ] time step for integrator as parameter - Niek
+    - [ ] implement boundary (static constraint)
     - [ ] implement safe-trajectory MPC - Niek 19/03
+    - [ ] Implement trajectory object for cars - Niek
+- [ ] Include cognitive model prediction into MPC - Arkady
+    - [ ] Write down the high-level algorithm for incorporating model predictions into cost function
+    - [ ] Check if we can get the Jacobian of the model outputs (p_turn and RT) wrt u
 - [x] ~Check out the papers from Jayaraman - Arkady - 02/03~
     - [x] ~Write down our original contribution~
 - [ ] Read up on the evidence accumulation model for left turns - Niek - 09/03